jimasp/behave-vsc/README.md

     }
     ```

-- Step navigation is automatically enabled for your `features/steps` or `steps` or `*_steps` folders, but you can also enable step navigation for imported step libraries that are inside your project folder via the `stepLibraries` setting.
+- Step navigation is automatically enabled for your steps folder, but you can also enable step navigation for imported step libraries that are inside your project folder via the `stepLibraries` setting.
 (Note that any path here that is also included in a `files.watcherExclude` setting will not be updated dynamically, i.e. on file/folder changes.)

   - Example: